Gattuvamsi/DL_COURSE_PROJECT_TEAM_NO_8/README.md

 • More than 41,790 images in total
 • File size : 2.32 GB

-FOR CNN_LSTM HYBRID MODEL WE USED DRIVER DROWSINESS DETECTION SYSTEM DATASET from Kaggle https://www.kaggle.com/datasets/amaldev007/driver-drowsiness-detection-system-dataset
+2)FOR CNN_LSTM HYBRID MODEL WE USED DRIVER DROWSINESS DETECTION SYSTEM DATASET from Kaggle https://www.kaggle.com/datasets/amaldev007/driver-drowsiness-detection-system-dataset

 Active Subjects